yokaimsi/Privacy-Policy/README.md

 <h1 align="center">PRIVACY POLICY</h1>

 <h3 align="center">
   This Privacy Policies explains how we collect, use, disclose, and protect your personal information when you use the The Blame.
-By using the The Blame, you agree to the collection and use of your personal information as described in this Privacy Policy.
+By using the The Eternity, you agree to the collection and use of your personal information as described in this Privacy Policy.
 </h3>

 ------